Fluier: Music for listening

-The fluier in stage folklore
+In stage folklore

 After World War II, in Romania and Moldova, following the Soviet model, the formation of professional folk music orchestras began.
 Although the fluier traditionally belonged to shepherd culture and was primarily a solo instrument (with the rare exception of Bukovinian lăutari tarafs), it was actively integrated into stage-oriented folklore practice.

 A telling example is the career of the Oltenian peasant musician Marin Chisăr, who knew hundreds of local melodies and played the fluier in a traditional manner.
 In 1941, he was recorded by Constantin Brăiloiu and his colleagues.
 After the war, Chisăr began performing in Bucharest with large professional folk orchestras.
 The conductors of these orchestras sought to eliminate or tone down features of authentic performance deemed "unaesthetic."
 As a result, Chisăr had to abandon the characteristic guttural drone, which he could no longer produce in his later years.
 The asymmetrical and free rhythms typical of traditional fluier playing were also criticized.
 Adaptation to academic standards proved challenging: the soloist and the orchestra often fell out of sync due to mismatched tempos.

 Other famous performers of this period in Romania include Dumitru Zamfira (Oltenia), Silvestru Lungoci (Bukovina), Mihai Lăcătuș (Bukovina), Ion Lăceanu (Muntenia), and Ion Fărcaș (Transylvania); in the Republic of Moldova – Alexei Botoșanu, Teodor Captari, Liubomir Iorga, Leonid Moșanu, and Petre Zaharia.
 Their repertoire and performance style generally differed from the archaic pastoral style, but it was these musicians who contributed to the popularization of the fluier as a symbol of the Romanian musical tradition.